AI Weekly Roundup: Sovereign Compute, Coding Milestones, and Memory Upgrades

 Source: MarkTechPost

 Imagine if your AI actually cared enough to brief you each morning.
-That’s ChatGPT Pulse — a personalised daily update for Pro subscribers that turns ChatGPT from a reactive tool into a proactive partner.
-It analyses your interests, connected apps, and chat history to surface what matters most.
+That’s ChatGPT Pulse — a proactive daily-briefing feature for ChatGPT Pro subscribers that turns ChatGPT from a reactive tool into a proactive partner.
+ChatGPT Pulse analyses your interests, connected apps, and chat history to surface what matters most.

 The future isn’t just smarter AI — it’s AI that thinks ahead.
 When your assistant starts the conversation instead of waiting for prompts, work becomes collaboration.